wenjiezhang-z/wenjiezhang-z.github.io/_pages/about.md

 This project addresses the pressing need for digital and intelligent management upgrades in campus administration.
 Key functionalities include intruder detection for campus fences, a student dangerous behavior alert system, and a classroom behavior management system that monitors for sleeping in class and provides hand-raising statistics.
 </p>

-- *The algorithm will ultimately be deployed at Qingya Kindergarten in Huaiyin District, Jinan City.*
+- *The algorithm has been deployed at Qingya Kindergarten in Huaiyin District, Jinan, China.*
 </div>
 </div>